 The EDG is made up of two existing grants – SPRING Singapore’s Capability Development Grant (CDG) and IE Singapore’s Global Company Partnership Grant (GCP).
-It will provide funding support for up to 70 per cent of qualifying costs from financial year 2018 to 2019.
+It will provide funding support for up to 70 percent of qualifying costs from financial year 2018 to 2019.

 Businesses can apply for the EDG through the Business Grants Portal from the fourth quarter of 2018.
 Before then, businesses can continue to apply for the existing CDG and GCP grants through the portal.

-SPRING and IE will also merge in April to form a new statutory board under the Ministry of Trade and Industry
+SPRING and IE will also merge in April to form a new statutory board under the Ministry of Trade and Industry.

 9. Double Tax Deduction for Internationalisation (DTDi)

 The S$100,000 expenditure cap for claims without prior approval will be raised to S$150,000 per year of assessment (YA).
-The tax deduction is for eligible expenses for supported market expansion and investment development activities.
+The tax deduction is for eligible expenses regarding supported market expansion and investment development activities.